 The term of membership is a minimum of two years.
 Members will serve from August 2022-July 2024.

 Support and Structure

 FEAC members are appointed by the superintendent.
 The superintendent shall designate a representative(s) to host and support FEAC meetings.
-District and school staff will also be identified to support and participate in the FEAC.
-FEAC members will be offered training in leadership, advocacy, parent engagement best practices, team-building and other topics identified by the group so that those who have typically not been involved in district and school-level committees will develop the skills to be effective team members and advocates.
+District and school staff will also be identified to support and participate in FEAC.
+FEAC members may be offered training in leadership, advocacy, parent engagement best practices, team-building and other topics identified by the group so those who have typically not been involved in district and school-level committees will develop the skills to be effective team members and advocates.

 FEAC Member Responsibilities and Commitment

 FEAC members are expected to commit to attending an initial orientation/training and all FEAC meetings.
 (Exceptions will be made for urgent and unforeseen conflicts.)
 Additionally, FEAC members may also be asked to participate in special projects, ad hoc committees, focus groups, and meetings that further the work of the FEAC.

 FEAC Meeting Topics for Consideration

 - Community and culture-building topics and activities, creating a charter/norms

 - Topics in family engagement practices, advocacy, and leadership

 - Feedback on policies, procedures, and current practices